surroundaustralia/idn-ds/len-and-sandra-notes.md

 Need additional encoding of the following (with aim of vocabularising these and publishing in RVA):
  - user/org "point of view",
  - interests,
- - subjects (top level of aiatsis subjects - can easily skosify if aiatsis give permission),
+ - subjects (top level of AIATSIS subjects - can easily skosify if AIATSIS give permission),
  - preferred methods, skills, tools, approaches
  - available technologies used to generate data e.g. excel, fmpro, csv, drupal -- surely an existing vocab of software tools?
  - geospatial focus and mandate